 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Humphrey - Almyra has relatively fewer families with younger children, and/or college students.
 Combined, this makes Humphrey - Almyra a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Humphrey - Almyra are slightly less educated than the national average of 21.84% for the average city or town: 13.21% of adults in Humphrey - Almyra have a bachelor's degree or advanced degree
+The percentage of adults in Humphrey - Almyra with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.21% of adults in Humphrey - Almyra have a bachelor's degree or advanced degree.

 The per capita income in Humphrey - Almyra in 2022 was $21,965, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $87,860 for a family of four.